 Building & Construction

 If you have an interest in problem-solving, working with your hands or making a drawing come to life, consider a career in the skilled trades.
-Different positions are available from repairing heating and air conditioning units to installing fiber-optic cable to working as a maintenance technician in a local apartment complex.
+Positions are available from repairing heating and air conditioning units to installing fiber-optic cable to working as a maintenance technician in a local apartment complex.
 Gain the knowledge and skills you need today for a career in building, construction and other vocational trades.

 - ... understand the structure and requirements of the Electrical Code of the North Carolina State Building Code.